koshyb/QuantSpark/README.md

 # Software and Version Specifications

-Listed below are the software and their respective versions assumed for this Terraform project.
+Listed below are the software and their respective versions used for this task.
 Make sure you have required dependencies installed before proceeding.

 - **Terraform:** v1.2.9
   - Terraform is used to define and provision infrastructure in AWS